jimmy-adams/AI-accelerator-course-preparation/course_documentation/course_tutorial.md

+1. Please calculate the result

+2. Please simulate the whole convolution process using the mathematical operators in hardware mode, such as the **multipliers** and **adders**.
+Write the verilog-based module and testbench, store the waveform.

 Hint

 1. Vivado Design Suite has already provided functional IPs for use, such as the **RAM** or **ROM** for memory reading and writing, **Adder** for mathematical adding and **Multiplier** for multiplication.
 Of course you can also build your own IP module with verilog and Vivado, this is encouraged.